- Data controller and how to contact us

 10. How we protect your data

 We have implemented appropriate technical and organisational measures to safeguard your personal data and we have put in place security procedures and technical and organisational measures to do so.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
 However, you should be aware that the use of the Internet is not entirely secure and for this reason we cannot guarantee the security or integrity of any personal data which is transferred from you or to you via the Internet.

 The data you provide may be transferred to countries outside the UK or European Economic Area (EEA), especially for the purpose of the performance of a contract, personal data may be transferred to other companies of the MHI Group based outside the UK or EEA.
 Click here to see a list of the relevant MHI Group entities along with their contact details.

 Data transfers will only take place on the basis of a UK or EU adequacy decision of the Commission or on the basis of approved standard contractual clauses or other lawful transfer mechanisms.

-All the companies in the MHI Group with which your personal data may be shared have concluded an International Data Transfer Agreement based on the EU Model Clauses to legitimise intra-group transfers.
+All the companies in the MHI Group with which your personal data may be shared have entered into data sharing agreements with the relevant data controller which satisfy the requirements of data protection laws with respect to intra-group transfers and include, where appropriate, approved standard contractual clauses.
 Please contact us if you want further information on (or a copy of) the specific mechanism used by us when transferring personal data out of the UK or EEA.